-If you enjoy salads, then growing spinach leaves will leave you with a plethora of fresh leaves to make into salads or fixings on sandwiches and burgers.
+If you enjoy salads, growing spinach leaves will leave you with a plethora of fresh leaves to make into salads or fixings on sandwiches and burgers.

-Another great thing in growing spinach is the more robust adaptability of the vegetable is in cooler climates.
-That is one of the rare instances where buying spinach plants and growing seeds from indoors is unnecessary since spinach seeds germinate.
+Another great thing about growing spinach is the more robust adaptability of the vegetable in cooler climates.
+That is one of the rare instances where buying spinach plants and growing seeds indoors is unnecessary since spinach seeds germinate.
 All you need to do is plant the seeds half an inch into the ground and at least two inches apart.
-Make sure the soil has a proper balance of phosphorous, nitrogen, and potassium for growth.
+Ensure the soil has a proper balance of phosphorous, nitrogen, and potassium for growth.
 The soil is a crucial building block in growing any vegetable.
 Set up a neat row for consistency and plenty of room.
 Planting seeds every other week will secure a steady supply of spinach leaves.
 As the plants get taller, you may want to trim the leaves to give them plenty of room to grow.
 To make them grow six inches tall, use fish emulsion every other week.

 Source of Information on Growing Spinach Successfully